Kajotte-studio/System-Autostart-Kajotte-Studio/README.md

 - any fork or modified version must also be released under **GPLv3**,
 - all modified versions must **clearly state** that they are forks or modified versions of “System Autostart Kajotte Studio”,
 - the name **“Kajotte Studio”** may not be removed from attribution notices or used in a way that suggests a modified version is the original project,
-- the full license text is available in the `LICENSE` file, with additional information in the `COPYING` file.
+- the full license text is available in the `LICENSE` file.

 These rules ensure that the project remains open, transparent, and aligned with the original author’s vision.